Filter Options

 What parks are best for a safari from Zanzibar?

 “Most parks on the Tanzanian mainland are a short flight from Zanzibar, although in some cases you may need to change planes in Arusha or Dar es Salaam.
 If I could visit just one area of Tanzania on my safari from Zanzibar, it would be the country’s north.
-This is where you find Serengeti National Park and the Ngorongoro Crater, which are undoubtedly my top picks.
+This is where you find Serengeti National Park and the Ngorongoro Crater, which are without doubt my top picks.
 Both of these destinations are really close to Lake Manyara and Tarangire National Parks, which are fantastic wildlife destinations if you can spare the time.
-To do all four of these destinations, you would need a minimum of 10 days.
-Another option would be to head south, where you’ll find the wildlife-rich Nyerere National Park, which is especially good for varied landscapes, as well as elephants and lions.
-Visiting Nyerere would add at least 3 days to your overall trip.
+Some tour itineraries cram all four of these destinations into 5 days, but 7 days or longer would make for a more relaxed and rewarding safari.
+Another option would be to head south, where you’ll find the wildlife-rich Selous Game Reserve (now renamed to Nyerere National Park), which is especially good for varied landscapes, as well as elephants and lions.
+Visiting Selous would add at least 3 days to your overall trip.
 With more time, you could include Mikumi National Park and possibly even Ruaha National Park for a wilderness experience.”

 1

-How many days is recommended for a trip from Zanzibar?
+How many days are recommended for a trip from Zanzibar?

 “How long you devote to your safari from Zanzibar will depend on where you want to go.
 If you only have 3 to 4 days, you should probably focus on just one park.
-This might be Nyerere or the Serengeti.
+This might be Selous or the Serengeti.
 With each extra couple of days, you could add an extra park or two – Ngorongoro and perhaps even Lake Manyara in the north, or Mikumi in the south.
-If you can allow 10 days out of Zanzibar, then you could possibly complete the Northern safari circuit, or visit three or four parks across Tanzania’s south.
+If you can allow 6 or more days out of Zanzibar, then you could possibly complete the Northern safari circuit, or visit two or three parks across Tanzania’s south.
 It's worth talking with your operator about what combined Tanzania safari and Zanzibar packages are on offer.
 Many people who visit Zanzibar also visit the Tanzanian mainland, so you should have plenty of choice.
 And one final thing to remember: if you’re looking for a cheap or more affordable safari, you will need to try and minimize the number of flights while you’re on the mainland.”

 2